 8.04 Transfer of Associate Degrees that are not Degrees with Designation

+The acceptance of transfer credit and the application of transfer credit to degree requirements are distinct determinations.
+Credit that transfers may be applied to general education, major, prerequisite, elective, or other requirements in accordance with statewide agreements, Commission policy, and receiving institution degree requirements.

 A student who earns an Associate of Arts (A.A.) or Associate of Science (A.S.) degree (that is not a Degree with Designation) at a Colorado public institution, including completing the GT Pathways curriculum with a grade of C- or better in all courses, will transfer, upon admission, with junior standing into all liberal arts and sciences bachelor degree programs offered by a Colorado public four-year university.
 The credits earned in the associate degree program will apply at minimum to 31 credit hours of lower division general education and 29 credit hours of additional graduation credits.
 The receiving institution will evaluate credit for prior learning following its standard policy, and in alignment with the Commission’s Prior Learning Assessment policy (Section I, Part X).
 Students should follow the Statewide Transfer Articulation Agreement (if one exists for the chosen bachelor’s degree) or the receiving institution’s Transfer Guide while considering what courses to complete as part of the A.A. or A.S. degree.

-Students transferring from an Associate of Applied Science (A.A.S.) program into a Bachelor of Applied Science (B.A.S.) program must complete the full 31-credit GT Pathways curriculum by the time of bachelor’s degree conferral.
-If the A.A.S. degree does not include GT Pathways coursework, the receiving B.A.S. program must either incorporate the remaining GT Pathways credits into the degree plan or obtain a waiver from the Commission under §23-1-125(3), C.R.S.
+Students who earn an Associate of Applied Science (A.A.S.) degree may continue their education through a Bachelor of Applied Science (B.A.S.), Bachelor of Arts (B.A.), Bachelor of Science (B.S.), or other bachelor's degree program.
+The transferability and applicability of credits earned in an A.A.S. degree may vary depending on the receiving program, statewide transfer agreements, institutional transfer guides, applicable articulation agreements, and degree-specific requirements.

+Nothing in this section shall be interpreted to limit transfer opportunities for A.A.S. graduates to Bachelor of Applied Science programs.
+Institutions shall provide students with information regarding the extent to which technical, applied, general education, and elective coursework may be applied toward the requirements of the receiving degree program.

 8.05 Colorado Reverse Transfer (formerly known as “Degree within Reach”)